• Crochet Patterns

 THE ORIGIN OF THIS PATTERN

 I created this crochet beanie pattern specifically for the 2020 Scarf and Hat of the Month Club CAL, hosted by Oombawka Design Crochet and The Stitchin’ Mommy.
-This is a really fun Crochet Along that runs all year long!!
-Each month a free crochet hat & scarf pattern is posted from Oombawka Design, The Stitchin’ Mommy and one guest designer (that’s me this month!).
+This is a really fun Crochet Along that runs all year long, every year!!
+Each month a free crochet hat & scarf pattern is posted from Oombawka Design, The Stitchin’ Mommy and one guest designer.
 Over the year that’s a total of 36 free crochet patterns!

 THE YARN FOR THIS PATTERN